anojnatk/bookingApp/README.md

 # bookingApp
-Customer App to be able to book appointments
+Flutter App to book appointments.
+This App is using Firebase and Provider